tpoisot/ms_connectance_complexity/ms_conn_compl.md

 should all vary in a monotonous way with connectance.

 In the simulations below, we use a network of 30 nodes, filled with 35 to
 $M_{30}$ interactions.
+We use two different routines to generate networks.
-The number of edges in the networks increases by steps of 10, and 500 networks are generated for each number of edges.
-The graphs generated are Erdős-Rényi ones, meaning that every potential interaction has the same probability of being realized [@erdos_random_1959].
+First, we generate Erdős-Rényi graphs, meaning that every potential interaction has the same probability of being realized [@erdos_random_1959].
 We use an algorithm inspired by @knuth_volume_1997, allowing to fix the number of edges in the graph.
 A total of 19000 networks are generated this way.
+Second, we use the niche model of food webs [@williams_simple_2000], which generates networks under rules representing mechanisms of prey-selection in real ecosystems.
+Other randomization methods for food webs exists, but as @stouffer_quantitative_2005 showed them to yield distribution of degree equivalent to the niche model under most conditions, we will not use them here.
+A total of 500 replicates for each level of number of links are generated.
+All networks satisfy the same criteria from the previous part, *i.e.* there are no self-edges and no nodes with a null degree.

 For each replicate, we measure the degree of all nodes (the degree distribution), and measure its variance, coefficient of variation, kurtosis,